 Over the years, the subject of homework has been debated repeatedly by students, scholars, teachers, school owners, and many other researchers.
 For students, homework is a bad movie that needs to end.
-Some claim they do not do it on their own volition but out of fear for their grades.
+Some claim they need to do my homework now not on their own volition, but out of fear for their grades.
 Homework competes with students, parents, and teachers for their time and useful energy.

 Children often perform better in relating to people during vacation than during school season.
 This is because school is stressful, and there is enough time to rest during vacations.
 There is a positive correlation between homework and increasing stress levels, depression, sleep deprivation, and exhaustion.

 Research has shown that homework does not always yield a negative result.
 They discovered that personalizing an assignment to each student helps them produce a positive result; students complete their homework and learn actively.

 Therefore, homework is not a waste of time if it is significant and reflected on students' performance.
 Teachers generally make wrong assumptions about their students.
 This is because students differ in ability, comprehension, reasoning, etc..
 Hence, putting them on the same scale is not fair and will not yield a valid result.

 Every student must be given an equal opportunity to prove their abilities.
 The same way a monkey's ability cannot be judged by throwing it in a river, but on a tree, students also need their own niche to prove their worth.